Secure LLM scripting. Finally.

 README.md

-# TypeBlorp ## Overview TypeBlorp is lightweight state management library built with TypeScript, with a unidirectional data flow pattern combined with observer-based pub/sub architecture.
-Here's the structure of the codebase: /show {tree --gitignore} /show <./docs/ARCHITECTURE.md> as "## Architecture" /show <./docs/STANDARDS.md> as "## Code Standards"
+# TypeBlorp ## Overview TypeBlorp is lightweight state management library using a unidirectional data flow pattern and observer-based pub/sub architecture.
+Here's the structure of the codebase: var @tree = cmd {tree --gitignore} /show @tree /show <./docs/ARCHITECTURE.md> /show <./docs/STANDARDS.md>

 standup.mld